monicamarshall/django_rest_framework_jwt_RS256/README.md

 3. http://localhost:8088/students/1

 When these endpoints are accessed, an error message is returned, even after succesful authentication/authorization.  "detail": "Authentication credentials were not provided."

+With curl, the http requests with the token in the Authorization header are susseccuful.
+In order to access protected api urls you must include the Authorization: JWT <your_token> header.

+$ curl -H "Authorization: JWT <your_token>" http://localhost:8088/hello/

+$ curl -H "Authorization: JWT <your_token>" http://localhost:8088/students/

+$ curl -H "Authorization: JWT <your_token>" http://localhost:8088/students/1/

+If in settings.py you have overridden JWT_AUTH_HEADER_PREFIX = 'Bearer', then the api call with curl will be:

+$ curl -H "Authorization: Bearer <your_token>" http://localhost:8088/hello/